-Berlin: police call off protests against coronavirus curbs | DW | 29.08.2020
+Berlin: Police call off protests against coronavirus curbs | DW | 29.08.2020

 Far-right groups among attendees

-Protesters were expected to march through Berlin to the Tiergarten district and the main road that cuts through the park of the same name.
+Protesters had been expected to march through Berlin to the Tiergarten district and the main road that cuts through the park of the same name.

 Demonstration organizer "Querdenken 711" (Lateral Thinking 711)registered for over 22,500 people to attend.
 Some 3,000 police officers were deployed Saturday morning to control the crowds.